 Books/magazines/comics (appropriate), and/or recipes (for favourite family dinners or baked goods).
+Please do not send food or treats unless it is part of a birthday package (see page 22).

 faq surfing/aquatics

 Why do the students surf?